Media Statements & Speeches

 Docket No. CP15-558-000

-The PennEast Project
+Concurrence on the PennEast Project

 “In today’s order, the Commission authorizes the development of the PennEast Project, a natural gas pipeline from Luzerne County, Pennsylvania to Mercer County, New Jersey.
 I write separately to provide additional context regarding my conclusion that the PennEast Project is in the public interest.

 “Deciding whether a project is in the public interest requires a careful balancing of the economic need for the project and its environmental impacts.
 1 In applying this balancing test to the extensive record developed in this case, I am persuaded that on balance, the PennEast Project is in the public interest.
 PennEast has demonstrated that approximately 90 percent of the project’s capacity has been subscribed, primarily by state-regulated local distribution companies and owners of natural gas-fired electric generation facilities.
 I believe that under existing Commission precedent, this evidence of precedent agreements supports the determination that the project is needed.